Headmistress sent to jail in Assam for bringing cooked beef to school | Law-Order

 - India

-The headmistress of a school in Goalpara district of Assam was arrested and sent to jail for bringing to school cooked beef for her lunch, officials said on Thursday.
+The headmistress of a school in Goalpara district of Assam was arrested and sent to jail for bringing cooked beef to school as her lunch, officials said on Thursday.

-The headmistress allegedly brought the cooked beef during the 'Gunotsav 2022', an exercise to evaluate the performance of the schools in the state, was underway between May 11 to May 14.
-She was taken to the police station on May 16.
+The headmistress, Daliman Nessa, allegedly brought the cooked beef during the 'Gunotsav 2022', a state-wide exercise to evaluate school performance held between Ma 11 and May 14.
+She was taken to the police station on May 16 after a complaint was lodged against her.

 ''We brought her to the police station on May 16.
 After questioning she was arrested and the court sent her to judicial custody on the next day,'' he added.